transparency-dev/trillian-tessera/cmd/conformance/README.md

 curl -d 'three!' -H "Content-Type: application/data" -X POST ${WRITE_URL}add & wait

-# Check that the checkpoint is of the correct size
+# Check that the checkpoint is of the correct size (i.e. 3).
+# If the checkpoint size is zero, this is expected.
+It may take a second to integrate the entries and publish the checkpoint.
 curl -s ${READ_URL}checkpoint

-# Look at the leaves.
+# Look at the leaves after confirming the checkpoint size.
 Piping into xxd to reveal the leaf sizes.
 curl -s ${READ_URL}tile/entries/000.p/3 | xxd
 ```